* Hopes for U.S., European monetary easing boost gold

 By Frank Tang

-NEW YORK, July 25 (Reuters) - Gold rose 1.5 percent on Wednesday, outperforming equities for the third day in a row as renewed talk of U.S. and European monetary stimulus boosted the precious metal's appeal to investors seeking an inflation hedge.
+NEW YORK, July 25 (Reuters) - Gold rose nearly 2 percent on Wednesday, outperforming equities for the third day in a row as renewed talk of U.S. and European monetary stimulus boosted the precious metal's appeal to investors seeking an inflation hedge.

-Bullion notched its biggest daily rise in around a month on speculation the European Central Bank will create new money to fund rescue operations for troubled euro zone countries, traders said.
+Bullion was poised for its biggest daily rise in a month on speculation the European Central Bank will create new money to fund rescue operations for troubled euro zone countries, traders said.

 Late on Tuesday, gold got a boost from talk that the Federal Reserve was exploring new tools to boost U.S. growth.